P-p-H-d/mlib/README.md

 The first thing to do after calling this function shall be to initialize the data using the proper constructor of the object of type `type` (the pointer can be get through `name_ref`) This enables using more specialized constructor than the generic copy one.
-The user should use other the non `_raw` function if possible rather than this one as it is low level and error prone.
+The user should use the non `_raw` function if possible rather than this one as it is low level and error prone.

 `name_insert_down_raw` will move all children of the referenced node as children of the inserted children,